IBM/SalesEnablement-test-repo/docs/VCF/Provisioning.md

 There are also some important tiles and fields prior to the next click spot.

-First notice the, the user has the ability to specify which VMware Edition to deploy by selecting either the **Advaned Edition** or the **Enterprise Edition** tile.
+First notice the, the user has the ability to specify which VMware Edition to deploy by selecting either the **Advanced Edition** or the **Enterprise Edition** tile.

 The user must also select from the available subscription pricing plans: **on-demand**, **1-year**, or **3-year**.
 Note, for the 1-year and 3-year offerings, the client must contact an IBM seller for pricing and discounts.